 Look up at the info bar below the main nav.
 It shows you a breadcrumb trail for your location in the graph layer.
 Click Root to go back to the first level of your scene.
 Congratulations – you've just edited your first graph :)

-Another option, especially if you have deeper questions, or you'd like to get more involved, is to join our public Slack channel.
+Patches is still a beta release, and we do not have proper documentation for it yet, but there are several options if you get stuck.
+The best option, especially if you have deeper questions, or you'd like to get more involved, is to join our public Slack channel.
 And of course, as mentioned earlier, there is our Vimeo tutorials channel.

 Publish and Share